jsimonetti/tlstun/README.md

                 (defaults to 10 seconds, set to whatever your application needs) (SSH can send keepalive packets, so configure that instead of incresing the websocket timeout)
+    -regpass    Password to use when registering clients.
+Only needed during client registering.
 ```

 ### TODO:
-- add certificate authentication to server and client component
 - add passthrough functionality to server to allow running it in front of an existing
 webserver

-Contribution to this project are welcomed!
+Contributions to this project are welcomed!